open-edge-platform/orch-utils/tenancy-manager/README.md

 ## Get Started

 Tenancy Manager gets deployed as a k8s pod along with the deployment of Edge Manageability Framework deployment.
-But user can also install Tenancy Manager uisng the helm chart on their own k8s cluster using following command.
+But user can also install Tenancy Manager using the helm chart on their own k8s cluster using following command.

 ```shell
 helm install -n orch-iam --create-namespace tenancy-manager charts/tenancy-manager